Case Study #2

 Nearly every word in the Australia microsite and client emails went through multiple rounds of review involving legal, compliance, and senior stakeholders across time zones.
 Claims about analytical capability, market coverage, and methodology required precise qualification.
 Promotional language that would be standard in most B2B marketing contexts required revision or removal.
 The final copy is the result of navigating those constraints while preserving enough clarity and momentum to actually serve its purpose.

-The goal isn't to push past the reviewers — it's to understand their concerns well enough that fewer rounds are needed, which means learning which claims trigger scrutiny and how to reframe them accurately without losing the point.
+The goal in this environment isn't to push past the reviewers — it's to understand their concerns well enough that fewer rounds are needed, which means learning which claims trigger scrutiny and how to reframe them accurately without losing the point.
 For the LinkedIn posts, that same standard applied to copy that also had to feel natural on a platform built for warm, conversational content.

 Coordinating across three time zones